jessepav/lacygoill-wiki-backup/vim/funcref.md

     function({name} [, {arglist} [, {dict}]])

-IOW, `function()` is an **overloaded** function which has a different semantics, depending on the types of its arguments.
+IOW, `function()` is an **overloaded** function which has a different semantics, depending on the *types* of its arguments.

-When the second argument is a list, the produced funcref is automatically passed the latter as  arguments; but when it's  a dictionary, the function  is bound to it.
+When the  second argument is  a list, the  function is automatically  passed the latter as arguments; but when it's a dictionary, the function is bound to it.

 So, if you need to bind a function to a dictionary, you don't need to do:

-    let Fr = function('Func', [], dict)
+    let Fn = function('Func', [], dict)
                               ^^
 You can simply do:

-    let Fr = function('Func', dict)
+    let Fn = function('Func', dict)

 ---